Didrikhya-Uzir/Didrikhya-Uzir/README.md

-# Hi I'm Himanshu Sharma
+# Hi I'm Didrikhya Uzir

 When the world sleeps, I awaken, training models, fine-tuning weights, and dreaming in gradients.
 My caffeinated elixir is the fuel that propels me through epochs of discovery.
 Running is the way I reach miles.